he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/class_/Cleric.md

 ## Miraculous Spell<span class="item-type">Level 19</span>

 You're exalted by your deity and gain truly incredible spells.
 You gain a single 10th-level spell slot and can prepare a spell in that slot using divine spellcasting.
 You can't use this spell slot for abilities that let you cast spells without expending spell slots or that give you more spell slots.
-You don't gain more 10th-level spells as you level up, though you can take the [[Maker of Miracles]] feat to gain a second slot.
+You don't gain more 10th-level spells as you level up, though you can take the [[DATABASE/feat/Maker of Miracles|Maker of Miracles]] feat to gain a second slot.